-Something that makes this course different than just about every other online painting course I've seen is that that you will get unlimited personal critiques via email throughout the duration of the class.
-I will also fit in a few critiques during the live video sessions as much as possible.
-This way, if you're stuck in a certain area in your painting, you're not just sitting there wondering what to do next.
+Something that makes this course different than just about every other online painting course I've seen is that that you will get up to 2 personal critiques via email (at your request) for the first month after you enroll.
+(DOES NOT APPLY TO SELF-STUDY VERSION) This way, if you're stuck in a certain area in your painting, you're not just sitting there wondering what to do next.
 I'll show you the next step to take.
 Now...

 Here's some feedback on Facebook from a local painting student that benefited from personal critique...